 When you click the Restore Down button, the window (for whatever program, file or folder you’re looking at) will resize itself, it’ll get smaller.
 And you could be forgiven for thinking that the size it goes to is entirely random.
 But it’s not, it’s actually quite precise.

-Moving A Program Window.
+How To Move A Program Window.

 To move a window, put your pointer onto the top bar of the window.
 Then hold down the left mouse button.
 Move the mouse around the screen and the window will follow.

+When you release the mouse button, the window will stay where it is.
 This action is called Dragging and Dropping.
 You drag the window to a new location and drop it there.

-Resizing A Program Window.
+How To Resize A Program Window.